 People: And also with you.

-Reader: The Holy Gospel of Our Lord Jesus Christ according to Luke.
+Reader: The Holy Gospel of Our Lord Jesus Christ according to Matthew.

 People: Glory to you, Lord Jesus Christ.